 How can we help people manage multiple projects easily?

-For this project, my 2 teammates and I worked in a mini-internship with an outside company.
-My team was paired with a tech start-up called AtMyCloud.
-We spent about a month working closely with them.
-AtMyCloud plans to launch a tablet version of their project management software, but had not previously done any Usability Tests or User Research with their products.
+For this project, my 2 teammates and I worked in an internship with a small, tech start-up called AtMyCloud.
+We spent about 2 months working closely with the founder.
+AtMyCloud plans to launch a tablet version of their project management software.
+They had not previously worked with UX Designers, nor done any Usability Tests or User Research with their products.

 After conducting our Stakeholder Interview, and doing initial Domain and Organizational Research, we decided that our focus would be Usability Testing, followed by Information Architecture and UI improvements.
 We divided our work into two phases.

-For Phase 1, we built an Interactive Prototype based on AtMyCloud's current tablet design.
+For Phase 1, we built an Interactive Prototype based on AtMyCloud's current software design.
 We conducted in-person and remote Usability Tests on Prototype 1.

 Then, for Phase 2, we analyzed the results of the first round of testing, and used the findings to create our own framework and designs for a responsive web product.
 We built an Interactive Prototype based on our new design, and conducted in-person and remote Usability Tests on Prototype 2.
 Then we analyzed the results of that data to make our final Client Recommendations.